ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 leader has no choice but to abort.
 This falls into the class of error scenarios that are addressable by running with multiple helpers.]

-The resposne is structured as a sequence of *sub-responses*, where the i-th sub-response corresponds to the sub-request for each i.
+The response is structured as a sequence of *sub-responses*, where the i-th sub-response corresponds to the sub-request for each i.
 As for sub-requests, the structure of each sub-response is specific to the PA protocol: